CALL FOR PROPOSALS

 ANTICIPATED AWARD DATE

-Any pilot grants awarded during this cycle will be funded at up to $100,000 in total costs (including indirect costs, maximum 20% of total direct costs-basis), for the total project period not to exceed two years.
-For example, $100,000 for a one-year project, or $50,000 each year for a two-year project.
+Any pilot grants awarded during this cycle will be funded at up to $100,000 in total annual costs (including indirect costs, maximum 20% of total direct costs) for each participating lab, for a period of up to two years.

-Basic science proposals will not be reviewed separately from proposals categorized as translational science.
-All proposals will be reviewed by the HSCI MSK Disease Program and the Executive Committee.
-The HSCI reserves the right to not award any seed grants in this cycle.
+All proposals will be reviewed by members of the HSCI Diabetes Program and/or the HSCI Executive Committee.
+The HSCI reserves the right to not award any pilot grants as a result of this call for proposals.

-All principal investigators working in the field of musculoskeletal stem cell and regenerative biology, and affiliated with Harvard, are welcome to apply.
-Junior investigators are especially encouraged to apply.
-In applications from two collaborating labs, at least one of the labs must be affiliated with the HSCI and both labs must be affiliated with Harvard.
-In order to be awarded an HSCI pilot grant, both investigators must meet all of the following criteria (as verified by a research/finance administrator at each investigator’s home institution):
+All researchers working in the field of immunology or diabetes with “Principal Investigator” status who are located within either Harvard University or one of its hospital affiliates are welcome to apply.
+Early-career researchers or researchers who have recently shifted their focus to areas within stem cell and regenerative biology are especially encouraged to apply.
+For applications from two collaborating labs, at least one of the labs must already be affiliated with the HSCI, and both labs must be located at either Harvard University or one of its hospital affiliates.
+In order to be awarded an HSCI pilot grant, investigators must meet all of the following criteria (as verified by a research/finance administrator at each investigator’s home institution):

 APPLICATION REQUIREMENTS AND GUIDELINES